300 Jay Street

 The communication curriculum explores the process of human interaction in social, political, cultural, and global contexts.
 Our courses contribute to liberal arts education and promote communication research and development.
 Drawing on both qualitative and quantitative methods, teaching and scholarship in the discipline include international and intercultural communication, oral performance, public speaking, and communication in group and business settings.
 Grounded in the social sciences and professional approaches to human interaction, our courses prepare students for a variety of careers demanding leadership and the ability to confront emerging local and global communication challenges.
 Courses engage theory, research, and practice.
 In doing so, our curriculum promotes competencies required for various modes of mediated and unmediated messaging, while developing skills for analyzing, interpreting, and solving communication problems.

-Foreign language courses at City Tech are designed to develop communicative and cross-cultural competencies.
+World Languages courses at City Tech are designed to develop communicative and cross-cultural competencies.
 The acquisition of linguistic, cognitive, and cultural skills will enable students to interact productively in diverse and globalized societies where multilingualism and intercultural skills are in demand.
-The Foreign Language Program includes courses in Arabic, Chinese, French, and Spanish.
+The World Languages Program includes courses in Arabic, Chinese, French, and Spanish.
 Language courses are part of the core curriculum requirement for students in the Arts in Liberal Arts Program and are offered as electives in the Science in Liberal Arts Program, as well as in other college degree programs and divisions (School of Professional Studies, School of Technology and Design).
-Students planning to enroll in a foreign language course at City Tech for the first time take a placement test to measure their degree of proficiency.
+Students planning to enroll in a world language course at City Tech for the first time take a placement test to measure their degree of proficiency.
 The Program offers three levels of language instruction in Arabic, Chinese and French.
-Spanish courses include four levels of language instruction, including two upper-level courses in Spanish literature.Department permission for Foreign Language classes
+Spanish courses include four levels of language instruction, including two upper-level courses in Spanish literature.Department permission for World Languages classes

 Courses in music history, musicology, performance, and theory are designed to cultivate conceptual, analytical, and creative learning.
 Complementing classroom and studio instruction, the music curriculum engages with the vital music scene of New York City.
 Our courses enhance artistic sensitivity, develop critical thinking skills, and enrich the cultural lives of City Tech students.